Ryeqo 40mg/1mg/0.5mg film-coated tablets

 Bone mineral density (BMD) measurements over 104 weeks

-The effect of Ryeqo on BMD was evaluated by DXA every 12 weeks.
-A total of 477 women who completed the 24-week pivotal studies (Study 1 and 2) were enrolled into a 28-week, open-label, single-arm extension study (Study 3), where all women received Ryeqo.
-A total of 228 women who completed the extension study were enrolled into an additional 52-week study (randomised withdrawal study) where they were re-randomised to receive either Ryeqo or placebo (see Table 5).
+The effect of Ryeqo on BMD was evaluated by DXA at week 12, 24, 36, 52 and 104.
+A total of 477 women with uterine fibroids who completed the 24 week pivotal studies (Study L1 and L2) were enrolled into a 28 week, open-label, single arm extension study (Study L3), where all women received Ryeqo.
+A total of 228 women who completed the extension study were enrolled into an additional 52 week study (randomised withdrawal study) where they were re randomised to receive either Ryeqo or placebo A total of 802 women with endometriosis who completed the 24-week pivotal studies (Study S1 and S2) were enrolled into the extension study (Study S3), where all patients received Ryeqo.

-Table 5.
-Bone mineral density (BMD) measurements over 104 weeks
+Table 8.
+Bone mineral density (BMD) measurements over 104 weeks in patients with uterine fibroids and endometriosis

 Ryeqo